mvcisback/SSLVC/report/report.md

 We use the same video with two speakers from last time, to perform multimodal speaker recognition.
-This enables the calculation of the recognition probabilities in equation 2.
+This enables the calculation of the recognition probabilities in (@model).
 Note however, we did not try to estimate $w's$ from the environment.
 Rather, the values used range from $1$ to $10$ for $w$’s, where $1$ put more focus on the face classifier and 10, more weight on the speech classifier.
 We then evaluate the $P(user)_{k=1}^K$ over all video